-Scope is about figuring out what goes into creating the drill-bit that has a diameter of 2-inches, and the acceptable tolerance limits.
+Scope is about figuring out what material and process goes into creating the drill-bit that has a diameter of 2-inches, and the acceptable tolerance limits.

 Scope can achieve partial set of requirements when the requirements are implemented across multiple phases or iterations (if you are using Agile methodology) by scoping part of requirements in each phase/iteration.

 For instance, in Kathy’s Joggers’ Garden project, the requirement was to create a garden with a jogging/walking track.
 In the first phase of the project she decides to scope the landscaping part.
 In the second phase she scopes planting of saplings, and fixing water sprinklers.
 In the third phase she scopes laying of jogging tracks.
 Thus, one requirement is completed across three phases by scoping in part of the requirement in each.